dansan566/encode_deai/final_project/keruch-tool/tentative-specs.md

 ## First steps: basic app
 ### Use Type Script
-Coming from RTeact and NextJS, we are used to TypeScript.
+Coming from React / NextJS and using AI libraries, we are used to TypeScript.
 We'll use TypeScript (and possibly `ts-node`).

 We check that Node TypeScript and the libraries are installed
 ``` bash